ABOUT US

 Our story

-Our work arose out of deep concern from the media reports about Kenyan Migrant Domestic Workers in Lebanon, who had recently found themselves unemployed, homeless and stranded after the Beirut explosion on August 4th 2020 & COVID-19 pandemic.
+Our work arose out of deep concern from the media reports about Kenyan Migrant Domestic Workers in Lebanon, who had found themselves unemployed, homeless and stranded after the Beirut explosion on August 4th 2020 & COVID-19 pandemic.

 Over time our work has evolved to include all Kenyan Migrant workers who continue to face exploitation and abuse in Middle Eastern countries.